ShalikAI/Creality-Raptor-Scanner-Tutorial/README.md

   ![image](https://github.com/user-attachments/assets/a35da7b5-ef22-4667-b05b-504a8cd4e5fd)

-# Edit the texture map in Krita
+# Edit the Texture Map in Krita
 To edit the texture map of a 3D object, you can you use any software that can draw on a .png file.
 Because it is free and simple I will be using Krita for this tutorial.
 Below is a piece of a texture map for a traffic barrier:

 ![image](https://github.com/user-attachments/assets/9d7a2b7a-ba62-4bb5-adcb-fb385b133f99)